PKU-Alignment/omnisafe/docs/source/common/stastics_tool.rst

         st.draw_graph(parameter='algo_cfgs:batch_size', values=None, compare_num=3, cost_limit=None, show_image=True)

 Then 2 images will be generated in the ``~/omnisafe/examples/`` directory.
-Each image named with the hash value of the experiment.
+Each image would be named with the hash value of the experiment.
 If you want to compare the performance of different parameters, you can refer to the hash value in the experiment directory.

 Statistics Tools
 ----------------